VictorMargheriti/ng-alamode-db/README.md

 # NgAlamodeDb

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.1 for Project:A La Mode vintage and restoration website.

 ## Development server